OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 that it is more efficient (given the amount of operations undertaken) than any "competitor".'

-discuss global names architecture and bionames
+discuss global names architecture, bionames, bioguid